taurus-org/taurus/doc/source/devel/howto_test/test_general.rst

 The module :mod:`sardana.macroserver.macros.test` provides utilities to simplify the tests for macro execution and macro stop.
-Macro test classes can inherit from :class:`~sardana.macroserver.macros.test.RunMacroTestCase`, :class:`~sardana.macroserver.macros.test.RunStopMacroTestCase` or :class:`~sardana.macroserver.macros.test.BaseMacroTestCase`.
+Macro test classes can inherit from :class:`.RunMacroTestCase`, :class:`.RunStopMacroTestCase` or :class:`.BaseMacroTestCase`.

 Another utility provided is the option to execute the same test method with many different macro input parameters.
 This is done thanks to a decorator inserted at the beginning of each test method.
-This decorator is provided by :mod:`sardana.macroserver.macro.test`.
+This decorator is provided by :mod:`sardana.macroserver.macros.test`.

 **Specificities:**

 * Macros such as 'lsm' inherit from RunMacroTestCase as it is interesting to test if the macros can be executed.
 Helper methods
-  ( such as ..:meth:`RunMacroTestCase.macro_runs` ) can be overriden when
+  ( such as :meth:`.RunMacroTestCase.macro_runs` ) can be overriden when
   programming new test cases.
 New helpers can be created as well.

 * Scan macros inherits from RunStopMacroTestCase as it is interesting to test